blt04/puppet-rvm/README.markdown

 ### Some packages/libraries I don't want or need are installed (e.g. build-essential, libc6-dev, libxml2-dev).

 RVM works by compiling Ruby from source.
-This means you must have all the libraries and binaries required to compile Ruby installed on your system.
-I've tried to include these in `manifests/classes/dependencies.rb`.
+This means you must have all the libraries and binaries required to compile Ruby installed on your system, which is handled by rvm autolibs in newer versions of RVM.

 ### It doesn't work on my operating system.